If you’re looking for a stylish but comfy alternative to sweatpants, paperbag pants could be the perfect choice.

-Think of them as an upgraded version of the sweatpants.
-They still give you the comfort you’ve now been used to, but they can be dressed up with a pair of heels or down with some boots or loafers.
+Think of them as an upgraded and sleek version of sweatpants.
+They still give you the comfort you’ve grown used to, but they can be dressed up with a pair of heels or down with boots or loafers.

 Are paperbag trousers flattering?

-One of the keys to pulling off anything is finding the right piece for you.
-It’s all about how the garment lays on your body.
-So the quick answer is yes, but make sure you find the one that works best for you and what you’re most comfortable with!
+The key to pulling off anything is finding the right fit for you – so the quick answer is yes, but make sure you find a pair that works for your body and that you’re comfortable wearing.

-The style is flattering on pretty much everyone due to the cinched waist and wide legs, which together give an hourglass shape.
+The style is flattering on pretty much everyone due to the cinched waist and looser-fitting legs, which together give an hourglass shape.
 Kendall Jenner and Rosie Huntington-Whiteley are fans too.

 How to style paperbag pants